-Once established, care of Chinese lacebark elms is uninvolved.
+Once established, the care of Chinese lacebark elms is uninvolved.
 However, careful training and staking when the tree is young will get your lacebark elm off to a good start.

-Otherwise, water regularly during spring, summer and early autumn.
+Otherwise, water regularly during spring, summer, and early autumn.
 Although lacebark elm is relatively drought tolerant, regular irrigation means a healthier, more attractive tree.